Unlawful Entry poster

 The inciting incident occurs at 13 minutes when A burglar breaks into the Carr home at night.
 Karen is terrorized, Michael fights the intruder.
 Their sanctuary is violated, and they call the police for help..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to The Carrs accept Pete into their inner circle, inviting him to social gatherings and allowing him access to their lives.
+This illustrates the protagonist's commitment to The Carrs accept Pete into their inner circle, inviting him to social gatherings and allowing him access to their lives.
 Michael makes the choice to trust the police officer completely., moving from reaction to action.

 The Collapse moment at 84 minutes (75% through) represents the emotional nadir.
 Here, Michael is arrested and jailed on false charges orchestrated by Pete.
 His reputation is destroyed, his marriage is strained to breaking, and he realizes the entire system is corrupted by Pete.
-Michael's faith in law and order dies., demonstrates the protagonist at their lowest point.
+Michael's faith in law and order dies., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 89 minutes initiates the final act resolution at 79% of the runtime.
 Pete's partner Roy Cole discovers the truth and helps Michael.
 Michael realizes he must break the law to defeat the lawman—he must become the aggressor to protect his family.
 The moral code shifts., demonstrating the transformation achieved throughout the journey.